 This project utilized Linear Control Systems to safely operate and execute the motor movements involved with the system.
 The main utilization of this was in the DC Motor Model.
 The DC Motor Model was controlled with a closed-feedback loop that used a PID tuning and a sum block to subtract the expected motor position from the detected motor position.
 The DC Motor had a hall sensor built into it, this was responsible for returning the detected position to the Simulink for further feedback loop continuation until the motor approximated to final position.

-This project also utlized Simulink for the digital writes to the servo motor and solenoid.
-The servo motor was pushed a PWM signals to rotate the pointer to the desired aim angle.
+This project also utilized Simulink for the digital writes to the servo motor and solenoid.
+The servo motor was pushed a PWM signal to rotate the pointer to the desired aim angle.
 The solenoid control block issued a simple digital high/low command to trigger the shot mechanism.

 The combination of these two control elements formed the full Simulink pipeline for the PoolShark project.
 The DC motor positioned the cue along the gantry X-axis, then the servo adjusted to its commanded position, and after a brief delay the solenoid fired.
 This sequencing ensured a predictable, repeatable, and safe motion, allowing the system to translate X position in millimeters and desired angle into physical actions